MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/aggregation/$count.md

 ---
   title: Count command usage in Azure Cosmos DB for MongoDB vCore
   titleSuffix: Azure Cosmos DB for MongoDB vCore
-  description: is used to count the number of documents in a collection that match a specified query.
+  description: Count commend is used to count the number of documents in a collection that match a specified query.
   author: avijitgupta
   ms.author: avijitgupta
   ms.service: azure-cosmos-db